Baghdad, Iraq

 Landscape

 Baghdad has a vast urban area.
 Most buildings are relatively short, compared to major urban areas in other cities.
-The city covers an area of 596 square kilometers (230 square miles).
+Baghdad spans a total area of 596 square kilometers (230 square miles).
+This extensive coverage contributes to its status as one of the largest cities in the region.

 The city's design is unique, as modern elements are intermingled with surviving ancient structures.
 The business districts contain modern architecture, but many of the streets are still lined with mosques and other buildings that have been part of the city since ancient times.
 Baghdad is divided into nine districts with more than eighty distinct neighborhoods.
 Some neighborhoods contain restaurants, cafés, and entertainment venues, while others are purely residential.